 Chicken Broth – Using chicken broth instead of water adds a more complex flavor profile and ensures your chowder isn’t too thin.
 I use low sodium chicken broth to ensure the finished product isn’t too salty.
 You can always adjust the seasoning later.

 Better Than Bouillon – Better Than Bouillon is a concentrated flavor paste made of multiple ingredients.
-Its easier to measure and offers so much more flavor than those dry salty cubes.
-For this recipe, I use the chicken flavor (they have several).
+It’s easier to measure and offers so much more flavor than those dry salty cubes.
+For this recipe, I use the chicken flavor (they have several flavors to choose from).

 Seasonings – I season this with a blend of salt, pepper, bay leaf, and thyme.
 There’re already some tasty seasonings on the rotisserie chicken, so I just use dried thyme.